Our 6C's Curriculum

 Project Based Learning

 At Our Lady and St Hubert’s, we have adopted Project Based Learning as our approach to teaching the broad curriculum.
 Through this, our pupils acquire knowledge and skills by investigating, exploring and responding to an engaging real-life problem.
 It promotes active and engaged learning, where pupils are inspired to gain a deeper understanding of the subjects they’re studying.
 Each project has an end product which is meaningful and purposeful to them, as it is often shaped by the children themselves.
 Teachers then plan a series of lessons that build up to this ‘final outcome’ before it is shared with a chosen audience.
-Our projects combine different subject areas together.
+Our projects combine different subject areas together, including Sign Language as our nominated language.
 This helps the children to see relevance in their learning and provides opportunities for them to use and apply the knowledge they are gaining in a variety of contexts.

 Core subjects are comprehensively planned plus broader subjects have a 'Learning Ladder' further detailing the link between the 6C's, subject and year group teaching.
 Here are some example policies and ladders: